Possession of a Controlled Substance Sentencing and Punishment | HS 11350

 Punishment for felony possession of a controlled substance

-According to California Health and Safety Code section 11350, possession of a controlled substance is charged as a misdemeanor punishable by up to one year in county jail followed by a period of probation or parole.
+According to California Health and Safety Code section 11350, possession of a controlled substance is charged as a misdemeanor punishable by up to 364 days in county jail followed by a period of probation or parole.

 Court options at the time of sentencing

 If you are convicted of possession of a controlled substance, the court has discretion in determining your punishment depending on the circumstances of your case.
 The court has the following options at time of sentencing:

-- The court can sentence you to one year in county jail
+- The court can sentence you to 364 days in county jail

 - Place you on probation and impose a sentence of up to one year in county jail